 - The Bids/Offers section - opens in new window or tab of My eBay

 - There may also be a message on the ended listing page with a link to the offer

 You’ll have either 1, 3, 5, or 7 days to accept the offer, depending on how long the seller has chosen.

-Depending on the offer, you’ll have either 1, 3, 5, or 7 days to consider it and respond.
-If you want to accept the offer, select Buy it in the email and complete payment like any other eBay purchase.
-You can also view and accept any Second Chance Offers you’ve received in the Bids/Offers section of My eBay.
+If you’d like to accept the offer, select Buy it in the email and complete payment like any other eBay purchase.
+You can also view and accept a Second Chance Offer in the Bids/Offers section of My eBay.

 Confirming a Second Chance Offer is legitimate

 We’ll never send a Second Chance Offer email with the subject line “Message from eBay Member.”
 If you receive an email with that subject line, it’s a fake email and not from us.
 Please forward the email to email@example.com.